ApprenticeAI/frapy/docs/topics/api.rst

 Crawler API
 ===========

-The main entry point to Scrapy API is the :class:`~scrapy.crawler.Crawler` object, passed to extensions through the ``from_crawler`` class method.
+The main entry point to Scrapy API is the :class:`~frapy.crawler.Crawler` object, passed to extensions through the ``from_crawler`` class method.
 This object provides access to all Scrapy core components, and it's the only way for extensions to access them and hook their functionality into Scrapy.

-.. module:: scrapy.crawler
+.. module:: frapy.crawler
    :synopsis: The Scrapy crawler

 The Extension Manager is responsible for loading and keeping track of installed